s-KaiNet/spfx-fast-serve/LibraryComponents.md

    spfx-fast-serve --library-component
    ```

-4. Update `spfx-webparts/package.json` and add dependency on `"spfx-library": "0.0.1"`
+4. Update `spfx-webparts/package.json` and add dependency on `"corporate-library": "0.0.1"`

 5. In the parent folder for both `spfx-library` and `spfx-webparts` run